 My previous experience as a journalist covering science, the environment, wildlife crime and trafficking, and politics has informed my holistic approach to conservation.
 I am passionate about the intersection of fisheries systems and conservation, exploring questions such as how marine food systems impact threatened species, how we can support sustainable livelihoods while achieving conservation goals, and how we can coexist with animals and ecosystems sustainably.
 Above all, I am committed to creative collaboration and finding new ways to address longstanding challenges.

 I am fortunate to be a National Geographic Explorer, a Switzer Foundation Fellow, and a P.E.O.
 Scholar.
-My work has been generously funded by the Cedar Tree Foundation, the National Science Foundation, National Geographic Society, the International Seafood Sustainability Foundation, the Robert and Patricia Switzer Foundation, the Save Our Seas Foundation, the Monterey Bay Aquarium, Phi Beta Kappa Northern California Association, P.E.O.
+My work has been generously funded by the Cedar Tree Foundation, the National Science Foundation, National Geographic Society, the International Seafood Sustainability Foundation, NOAA’s Pacific Islands Regional Office, the Robert and Patricia Switzer Foundation, California Department of Fish and WIldlife, the Save Our Seas Foundation, the Monterey Bay Aquarium, Phi Beta Kappa Northern California Association, P.E.O.
 International, the Seymour Marine Discovery Center, the UCSC PBSci Future Leaders in Coastal Sciences Award, the Western Division of the American Fisheries Society, UCSC Grad Lab, and the Myers Oceanographic & Marine Biology Trust Grant.